-Please see Lichfield District Council's website for the current fee.
+Current fees are set out on Lichfield District Council's website.
 For temporary pitches the applicant will need to pay when booking.
 The trader will incur the one day fee and then a lower daily fee for any additional days to be added to the same consent.
 The additional days must be at the same pitch or a pitch that has been previously authorised for use by this trader.
 The additional days must also be within the same financial year as the 1st day of trading.
 To take advantage of the additional day fee rate full payment must be made in advance and in one transaction.